Menu

 University Board Panel

-A University Board panel is chosen by the Dean of Students Office and is comprised of three individuals from the general University Board membership (with representation from each population; one student, one faculty member, and one staff member).
-The University Board panel is charged with reviewing all of the information, and determining responsibility and sanctions, if appropriate.
+A University Board panel is chosen by the Dean of Students Office and is comprised of three individuals from the general University Board membership (with representation across several populations, such as student, faculty member and staff member).

 Witness